atharvaawatade/BimaSarthi/README.md

 BimaSarthi successfully addresses all key aspects of the problem statement, including:
 1. *Accurate Diagnosis Extraction*: Uses advanced OCR and deep learning models for accurate handwritten diagnosis extraction.
 2. *User-Friendly Output and Editing*: Provides real-time editing and feedback options to enhance accuracy and user interaction.
-3. *Simplified Diagnosis Explanation*: GPT-3.5 delivers a simplified summary of the medical diagnosis, aiding in user comprehension.
-4. *Insurance Eligibility Verification*: The system verifies claim eligibility by cross-referencing the diagnosis with the user's healthcare plan.
+3. *Insurance Eligibility Verification*: The system verifies claim eligibility by cross-referencing the diagnosis with the user's healthcare plan.